 - Eat whole foods: Eating foods in their most natural state (i.e., an apple as opposed to apple juice) insures you are getting their full nutritional benefits.
 When foods are processed, refined or heated they lose vital nutrients and enzymes.
 Make sure to choose produce that is local and in season for the highest nutritional value.

 - Eat a variety of colors: Every fruit and veggie has a unique combination of vitamins, minerals and phytonutrients that can’t be replicated through supplementation.
-Avoid eating the same foods everyday
+Avoid eating the same foods everyday to insure you are getting a variety of nutrients to support your energy.

 - Avoid anything that will give you extreme highs and lows: Caffeine, sugar, refined carbs, alcohol and processed foods should all be used in moderation.
 Overuse of stimulants can rob your adrenals of their ability to regulate cortisol (stress hormone) leaving you lethargic.
 Caffeine gives you “false energy” which often leaves you more tired than you where before.